Professor of Earth and Environmental Sciences

 A paper that uses seismic data to identify magma beneath a Mid-Icean Ridge:

 Menke, W., M. West and M. Tolstoy, Shallow crustal magma chamber beneath the axial high of the Coaxial Segment of Juan de Fuca Ridge at the "Source Site" of the 1993 eruption, Geology 30, 359-362, 2002.

-W. Menke and G. Jin, Waveform fitting of cross spectra to determine phase velocity uisng Aki's formula, submitted to Bull.
+W. Menke and G. Jin, Waveform fitting of cross spectra to determine phase velocity uisng Aki's formula, in press in Bull.
 Seism.
 Soc.
-Am.
-2014.
+Am., 2015.

-Menke, W. and Z. Eilon, Relationship between data smoothing and the regularization of inverse problems, submitted to Pure and Applied Geophysics, 2014.
+Menke, W. and Z. Eilon, Relationship between data smoothing and the regularization of inverse problems, in press in Pure and Applied Geophysics, 2015.

 107. Menke, W., Review of the Generlized Least Squares Method, Surveys in Geophysics 36, 1-25, 2014.

 106. Menke, W. (2014) Coherence Modified for Sensitivity to Relative Phase of Real Band-Limited Time Series.
 Applied Mathematics, 5, 2739-2745. doi: 10.4236/am.2014.517261.

 104. Zha, Y., S. C. Webb, and W. Menke (2013), Determining the orientations of ocean bottom seismometers using ambient noise correlation, Geophysical Research Letters, 40(14), 3585-3590, doi: 10.1002/Grl.50698.